The Huntington® Secured Credit Card Case Study

 A/B Testing with Bankers

 During A/B testing, we presented two funding options: single-source and multi-account.
-Single-source funding withdrew their security deposit from a single deposit account.
-Multi-account funding drew their security deposit from multiple deposit accounts.
+Single-source funding withdrew the customer's security deposit from a single deposit account.
+Multi-account funding withdrew their security deposit from multiple deposit accounts.

-My team and I presented two mockups to bankers during user testing with bankers.
+My team and I presented two mockups to bankers during user testing.
 In both mockups, the presumed user has multiple deposit accounts with Huntington.

 Mockup A